rlieberman/CG214-2017/README.md

 Homework assignments <b>must be posted on GitHub by 7pm on Wednesday evenings,</b> so that I have enough time to look them over before class.
 I will not accept late homework.

 <b>2.
 Presentation: Website Design Review (1 person per week)</b><br/>
-Every student will have to give an individual 7-10 minute presentation on a website that you feel is interesting, groundbreaking and innovative.
+Every student will have to give an individual 5-minute presentation on a website that you feel is interesting, groundbreaking and innovative.
 You’ll talk about the design, concept, messaging, navigation and usability.

 There will be at least 1 student presenting per week, depending on the number of students in the class.

-Please sign up for a presentation week according to what section you are in:
+Please read the presentation guidelines and sign up for a slot [here] (https://github.com/rlieberman/CG214-2017/wiki/Presentation-Assignment:-Guidelines-&-Signup).
-* [Section 102 (9AM) Presentation Signup] (https://github.com/rlieberman/CG214-2017/wiki/Presentation-Signup:-Section-102-(9AM))
-* [Section 103 (11AM) Presentation Signup] (https://github.com/rlieberman/CG214-2017/wiki/Presentation-Signup:-Section-103-(11AM))

 <b>3.
 Midterm Project (Due Week 9)</b><br/>
 Your midterm project will be a website responding to one of the following assignment prompts: